 |Google Analytics||Cookies & Google Analytics||Analysing data about how people get to our website and what pages they are viewing once they are here.|

 |Facebook Data Use Policy||Comments & questions on our API Documentation.|

-Please note that the cookies used by these services are subject to change and not under our control, so we don’t attempt to list them all here – instead we provide links to the relevant pages on the third-party website where you can find out more information.
+Please note that the cookies used by these services are subject to change.
+We make every effort to list them all here and provide links to relevant pages on the thrid-party websites, where you can find out more information.

 If you want to delete cookies that are already on your computer, please refer to the help and support area on your internet browser for instructions on how to locate the file or directory that stores cookies.

 Information on deleting or controlling cookies is also available at www.allaboutcookies.org.
 Please note that by disabling cookies you may not be able to access certain areas or features of our site.